Srivatsa19/demo-repo/README.md

 Everything about the project.

-1) Open the html file in the browser.
+1. Open the html file in the browser.
+2. Have fun.